-1. Healthcare documentation

-a.
-All students must comply with all required health documentation for immunizations and proof of immunity required by the clinical agency where the student is placed.

-b.
-Students are required to upload the required health documentation into the Castlebranch Health Tracker by the stated deadline dates provided by Castlebranch a.
-Students will not be allowed in the clinical setting if experiencing any signs and symptoms of illness.

-• Failure to upload the required documentation may result in a delay in matriculation for the student.
+- 1. Healthcare documentation - a.
+All students must comply with all required health documentation for immunizations and proof of immunity required by the clinical agency where the student is placed. - b.
+Students are required to upload the required health documentation into the Castlebranch Health Tracker by the stated deadline dates provided by Castlebranch - Failure to upload the required documentation may result in a delay in matriculation for the student.